KabirTheCoder21/NewApplication/README.md

+A brief description of what my project does goes here.
-Technology Used :
+# Technology Used :
-Kotlin
+- Kotlin
-Xml
+-  Xml
-Exoplayer
+- Exoplayer
-viewPager2
+- viewPager2